alyssabbell/JavaScriptFrameworks2020/exercises/09c-use-effect/README.md

 ![What should happen after a user selects a character](rick-morty2.png)

 ## Acceptance Criteria
+- A default image should be displayed when the page loads (** my note - probably the default dropdown value)
 - The application should make AJAX requests to the [Rick and Morty API](https://rickandmortyapi.com/).
 - The application should use the useEffect hook at least once.
 - Immediately after the component first renders, it should get a list of characters and display the character names as choices in a dropdown.